GameAutomators/eBook-Source/Examples/02-find-the-difference.md

 ### Game Description

-The game has two images with ten minute differences separated horizontally.
-The aim of the player is to find the ten differences and tap on all of them to reach the next level.
+The game has two images with ten minute differences.
+The aim of the player is to find the ten differences.

 **Playstore link**: [Find the  Differences](https://play.google.com/store/apps/details?id=com.ivanovandapps.ftdiaa3&hl=en)